projectmesa/mesa/docs/intro-tutorial.rst

 Each agent has only one variable: how much wealth it currently has.
 (Each agent will also have a unique identifier (i.e., a name), stored in the ``unique_id`` variable.
 Giving each agent a unique id is a good practice when doing agent-based modeling.)

 There is only one model-level parameter: how many agents the model contains.
 When a new model is started, we want it to populate itself with the given number of agents.
+We also set the model's ``running`` property to True; this should be set by default, then changed to False if the model reaches an end condition.

 The beginning of both classes looks like this: